Your Future is Worth

 • First-degree felony: Up to 30 years in prison and up to $10,000 in fines

-When you meet with your attorney, they will discuss with you what your charges are and what the potential sentence could be if you’re convicted.
+When you meet with your Hollywood embezzlement attorney, they will discuss with you what your charges are and what the potential sentence could be if you’re convicted.
 Keep in mind that these are maximum sentences, and it’s possible that even if convicted, you could get a more lenient sentence.

 Could I Face Other Charges?